astropy/old-astropy-website-src/index.rst

 `astropy-dev`_ list.

-**Please note:** If you use Astropy for work/research presented in a publication (whether directly, or as a dependency to another package), please read the section on See `Acknowledging the use of Astropy`_.
+**Please note:** If you use Astropy for work/research presented in a publication, please read `Acknowledging the use of Astropy`_.

 Documentation
 -------------